 - Equifax Score – 30 Day Free Trial – Cancel before 30 days to avoid paying

-Get your actual FICO score (the one actually used by lenders) for a one-time fee (It can be harder to find the FICO score for free):
+Get your actual FICO score (the one actually used by lenders) for free, or a one-time fee (It can be harder to find the FICO score for free):

 Your Credit Score Is Important